Von Willebrand Panel

 pregnant, if you have any health conditions or illnesses, or if you have recently

 exercised.
-In addition, be sure your provider knows about all medicines, herbs, vitamins,
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements